mehdibahrami/vue-assignment/src/client/README.md

   - Odometer Info Card
   - Speed Line Chart (Chart Color Changes based on whether the Car Speed is Allowed or not)
   - SoC Line Chart (Line Color Changes According to the Vehicle's State of Charge)
+  - Last Three Speed Violations (Based on the Speed Limit Defined in each Bound)
+  - Last Three Entry into Restricted Areas (Based on the Defined Restricted Areas)

 ## 🚀 Getting Started